 Any doctor who has been approved or is eligible for registration needs to have a registration interview to confirm their identity, original documents, practice intentions, pay practising certificate fees, and show certificate(s) of good standing.

 Recertification is the process used to ensure doctors are competent to practise within the scope in which they are registered.

 A resident doctor who has been employed before the appointment of registrar as a House Officer /Senior House Officer for at least two years.
-Depending on experience, a junior doctor may be eligible to work as a registrar in their third year post graduation.
+Depending on experience, a doctor may be eligible to work as a registrar in their third year post graduation.

 Registration is a term used to describe the process where doctors apply to be added to the New Zealand medical register.

 This is a short term form or registration. to allow a doctor to teach, undertake training, research, help in a pandemic or disaster or work as a locum tenens in a specialist role.